gadilabi/hash_table/README.md

 pairs the table can hold.
-The size of the table is dynamic so this number will be updated as the table is being filled, however the process of resizing the table which includes the need to copy over every entry is very expensive, and so it is important to choose an appropriate initial size in order to minimize the number of resizes.
+The size of the table is dynamic so this number will be updated as the table is being filled, however the process of resizing the table which entails copying every entry is very expensive, and so it is important to choose an appropriate initial size in order to minimize the number of resizes.
 It should also be noted that a table of size N will actually be resized when N/5 entries will be inserted.
 This is because